 These matters have involved extensive document discovery, depositions, and motions practice.

+Ms. Bailey serves on the board of directors for Gifts for the Homeless, Inc. in Washington, D.C.
 Prior to joining Buckley Sandler, Ms. Bailey was an alternative dispute resolution law clerk in private practice.
 Following law school, Ms. Bailey clerked for the Honorable James Lawrence King of the U.S. District Court for the Southern District of Florida.
-Prior to attending law school, Ms. Bailey worked in the personal office of a U.S. Senator as Director of Grants and Special Projects.
+Prior to attending law school, Ms. Bailey worked in the personal office of a U.S. senator as Director of Grants and Special Projects.

 Ms. Bailey received her J.D. from Harvard Law School in 2012, where she served as Assistant Managing Editor of the Harvard Civil Rights–Civil Liberties Law Review.
 She received her A.B. from Princeton University (magna cum laude) in 2004.